KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 %  Collimator blurring

 In this section, we will study the reconstruction of a planar distribution from its line integrals.
 The data are two-dimensional: a projection line is completely specified by its angle and its distance to the center of the field of view.
-A two-dimensional image that uses {math}`d` as the column coordinate and θ as the row coordinate is called a *sinogram*.
-Figure [37](#fig:sinogram) shows that the name is well chosen: the sinogram of point source is zero everywhere except on a sinusoidal curve.
+A two-dimensional image that uses {math}`d` as the column coordinate and θ as the row coordinate is called a *sinogram*. [](#fig:sinogram) shows that the name is well chosen: the sinogram of point source is zero everywhere except on a sinusoidal curve.
 The sinogram in the figure is for 180º.
 A sinogram for 360º shows a full period of the sinusoidal curve.
-It is easy to show that, using the conventions of figure [37](#fig:sinogram), {math}`s(x,y) = s_x + s_y = x \cos \theta + y \sin \theta`, so the non-zero projections in the sinogram are indeed following a sinusoidal curve.
+It is easy to show that, using the conventions of [](#fig:sinogram), {math}`s(x,y) = s_x + s_y = x \cos \theta + y \sin \theta`, so the non-zero projections in the sinogram are indeed following a sinusoidal curve.

 :::{figure} figs/fig_sinogram.pdf
 :name: fig:sinogram